Uric Acid Crystal Pictures

 You can see more images below, but first let me explain some very important points revealed by these pictures.

-- No direct nerve effect
+No direct nerve effect

-- Trapping a single crystal has no noticeable effect.
+Trapping a single crystal has no noticeable effect.
 These microscopic crystals are invariably described needle-like.
 You can see from the pictures that this is true.
 However, needle-like implies a stabbing pain, which is usually a direct attack on nerves.
 Uric acid crystals are too small to affect nerves.

 Pain (acute gout) is only caused when many are trapped together.
 When many white blood cell attack foreign particles an inflammatory reaction occurs.
-This Reaction causes swelling that causes pain, as part of my U-D-R-P process. - Intercritical Gout
+This Reaction causes swelling that causes pain, as part of my U-D-R-P process.

-- Crystals can be trapped between acute gout attacks.
+Crystals can be trapped between acute gout attacks.
 If only a few, there will be no side effects, or only a little tingling / numbness.

 Deposits can build up slowly over time without you noticing.
 Joint damage and pain (Chronic / Tophaceous Gout) can occur if this is left unchecked.
-See the Uric Acid Deposits part of my U-D-R-P process for more information. - Down but not out
+See the Uric Acid Deposits part of my U-D-R-P process for more information.

 Uric Acid Crystal Images From EULAR

 The images used in my sequence were taken from a set of six images showing the progress of white blood cells as they engulf uric acid crystals.
-Those pictures are now unavailable on the original site, and I cannot find them anywhere else.
-If you have access to them, please let me know.

 Whilst searching for those uric acid crystal pictures, I found a relevant report showing the process in more details[1].
 The pictures contained in the report are not quite as clear, but the explanation of the process is very detailed, though somewhat jargon filled.
 I’ll paraphrase the conclusion as:

-Uric Acid Crystal Pictures References
+Uric Acid Crystal Pictures Comments